jcubic/jankiewicz-blog/blog/en/charity-bragging-page.md

 worse case scenario of 1% and $1, it can be much more.

-That's why I decided to write this article, and encourage people to write their charity bragging page, where they list charities they donate, and explanation whey they donate, with a link to donate page.
+That's why I decided to write this article, and encourage people to write their charity bragging page, where they list charities they donate to, and explanation whey they donate, with a link to donate page.

 This article is my Charity bragging page, and here are charities I donate.
 The list may grow in the future, I will try to keep the list up to date.
 Note that on the lists are Open Source projects,